YusukeHosonuma/SwiftPrettyPrint/README.md

 .package(url: "https://github.com/YusukeHosonuma/SwiftPrettyPrint.git", .upToNextMajor(from: "1.0.0"))
 ```

-Finally, include "SwiftPrettyPrint" as a dependency for your executable target:
+Finally, include "SwiftPrettyPrint" as a dependency for your any target:

 ```swift
 let package = Package(